ArthurBeznik/42_codam_Born2beRoot/README.md

 Make sure to change your port to one that is not reserved for other protocols.
 Be careful when you change your default SSH port, **you will have to specify it when connecting to it**.

 #### 2. Disabling Root Login on your SSH server
+> Since the root user is universal for all Linux and Unix systems it was always the preferred bruteforce victim by hackers to access systems.
+To bruteforce an unprivileged account the hacker must learn the username first and even if succeeding  the attacker stays limited unless using a local exploit.

 By default, on recent distributions, root login is set to “prohibit-password”.
 This option means that all interactive authentication methods are banned, allowing only public keys to be used.
 In short, you need to setup SSH keys and to use them in order to connect as root.

-However, even if we connect without a password, root login is not recommended : if keys are compromised, your entire host is compromised.

-As a consequence, you can set this option to “no” in order to restrict it completely.

 ```bash
 #PermitRootLogin prohibit-password

 PermitRootLogin no
 ```
+Save by pressing `esc` and enter `:wq!`.

 #### 3. Restarting your SSH server to apply changes
 In order for the changes to be applied, you need to restart your SSH server.